data-engineering-helpers/metric-cli/README.md

 - [x] diff local dbt metric vs Tableau's state
 - [x] delete a Tableau MetricDefinition
 - [ ] retrieve fields ID and datasource ID from Pulse API
-- [ ] read dbt manifest.json and match model FQDN with Tableau Pulse datasource to establish automatic relationship
+- [ ] read dbt manifest.json and match model FQN with Tableau Pulse datasource to establish automatic relationship
 - [ ] import a Tableau Pulse' metric into a dbt metric (YAML)
 - [ ] search recursively for all metrics YAML to compile
 - [ ] check for breaking change or consitency in Pulse's API evolution